spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 * magenta

+### Global Alias

+Using the -g flag with the alias command allows them to expand even after the command position.
+For example:

+    $ alias -g short="long"
+    $ echo short
+    long

 ### OH-MY-ZSH

 A project to encourage people to switch to Zsh by easing the transition considerably exists called [Oh My Zsh!](https://github.com/robbyrussell/oh-my-zsh).
 The [creation story](https://medium.com/@robbyrussell/d-oh-my-zsh-af99ca54212c) is fascinating and worth the read.